Coal Chamber (album): Release and promotion

 To support the album, Coal Chamber toured heavily throughout the entirety of 1997, sharing the stage with artists such as Anthrax, Danzig, Downset., Faith No More, Grip Inc., Helmet, Machine Head, Pantera, Sevendust, Soilent Green and Type O Negative.
 In the summer of 1997, they performed at Ozzfest, their second consecutive appearance at the festival.
-The touring cycle lasted up until mid-1998, after which the band began focusing on a follow up.
+In October 1997, "Loco" was serviced to radio stations in the United States.
+A music video for the song was filmed with director Nathan 'Karma' Cox, a longtime friend of the band.
+Like Gordon and Baumgardner, Cox had not directed a video before.
+He would go on to direct videos for bands such as Disturbed, Linkin Park and Queens of the Stone Age in the early 2000s.
+On June 22, 1998, "Loco" was commercially released as a single in the United Kingdom, where it reached number 80 on the UK Singles Chart.
+The touring cycle lasted up until mid-1998, after which the band began focusing on a follow-up.